Kapila: Other descriptions

-Kapila-Devahuti Samvada is the basis of Samkhya Philosophy.
-Shri Krishna also mentioned this concept briefly to Arjun amidst their conversation during the Mahabharata war, which has been mentioned in the Bhagavad Gita, Chapter 2, called Samkhya Yog. for which Kapila is well known.
-Kapila-Devahuti Samvada which roughly translates to "The Discussions between Kapila and Devahuti", touches topics on how to control oneself effectively and truly become the master of oneself.
-Kapila Devahuti Samvada is a text where Devahuti approaches Kapila with a dilemma.
-She mentions that she is fed up of satisfying her five senses.
-She states that all her life, she has been giving in to these senses. but they are never satisfied.
-Kapila explains the Samkhya philosophy to set her mind at ease and give her inner peace.
-This discussion is in the form of question and answers format.
-This has been mentioned in detail in the third canto of Shrimad Bhagavata Purana.

 Jainism

 Kapila is mentioned in chapter VIII of the Uttaradhyayana-sutra, states Larson and Bhattacharya, where a discourse of poetical verses is titled as Kaviliyam, or "Kapila's verses".

 The name Kapila appears in Jaina texts.
 For example, in the 12th century Hemacandra's epic poem on Jain elders, Kapila appears as a Brahmin who converted to Jainism during the Nanda Empire era.

 According to Jnatadharmakatha, Kapila is a contemporary of Krishna and the Vasudeva of Dhatakikhanda.
 The text further mentions that both of them blew their shankha (conch shell) together.

 Buddhism

 Buddhists literature, such as the Jataka tales, state the Buddha is Kapila in one of his previous lives.